Reservoir Safety Reform Programme Information Page

 • Bringing more engineers into the industry, through a recruitment programme to encourage graduates into reservoir engineering careers.
 This will reduce the burden of work currently experienced by both supervising and inspecting engineers, and ensure we have enough resource for future demand.

-We have also been working with our new Panel Engineer Committee and have surveyed our engineers to help us to identify inefficient processes and unnecessary tasks.
+• Securing the quality and standards of work carried out by panel engineers.
+We have been working with the Panel Engineer Committee and have surveyed engineers to help identify inefficient processes and unnecessary tasks.
 This will enable us to identify tasks that could be reformed or eliminated, consistent with moving to a more proportionate, risk-based approach to reservoir safety.

 Reservoir owner reforms